stelligent/deploy-button/README.md

     # The DSN will be on the back of your IoT button
     export iot_button_dsn=1234567890
+    # The Github token you'll need to generate from your github account page
     export github_token=12345678908754321
     # this can be whatever you like, leaving it as is should work too.
     export lambda_bucket=test-lambda-functions-$(date +%Y%m%d%H%M%S)